Can Medicare Advantage Plans Deny Enrollment?

 • Eligibility for Medicare Advantage plans requires meeting certain age, residency, and existing coverage criteria.

-• Exceptions include those with end-stage renal disease or pre-existing conditions who cannot be denied enrollment.
+• Some exceptions may include those with end-stage renal disease or pre-existing conditions who cannot be denied enrollment.

 • Enrollment must occur during designated periods, and assistance is available to ensure an optimal experience.